 Next Lunchtime research Seminar and Volunteer Workday

-Click on the "Museum calendar" or "Volunteer workdays and research seminars" link (to the right of the jaguar photo) to download the latest version of the workday and seminar schedule for all of 2016.
+Click on the "Museum calendar" or "Volunteer workdays and research seminars" link (to the right of the large photo above) to download the latest version of the workday and seminar schedule.

 Click here for more information on workdays and public research seminars.